-The MA in History offers you the opportunity to explore a variety of approaches – intellectual, political, cultural, social, and economic – across a broad chronological and geographical range.
-The MA offers a high degree of choice across the department's key areas of expertise, with particular strengths in:
+The MA in History offers you the opportunity to explore a variety of approaches – intellectual, political, cultural, social and economic – across a broad chronological and geographical range.
+The programme provides a high degree of choice across the department's key areas of expertise, with particular strengths in:

-Given the range of research and teaching in the department, we are confident you will find units that reflect you own emerging interests.
-Alternatively, you may prefer not to specialise, but to obtain a broad sense of historical subjects, themes, debates and methodologies.
+Given the range of research and teaching in the department, we are confident you will find units that reflect your own interests.
+Alternatively, you may prefer not to specialise, and instead obtain a broad sense of historical subjects, themes, debates and methodologies.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 For further information on funding, please see the Faculty of Arts funding pages.

 Further information on funding for prospective UK, EU and international postgraduate students.